cloudfoundry-attic/diego-windows-msi/docs/INSTALL.md

 ```

 **LOGGREGATOR_SHARED_SECRET**
-The shared secret listed in your CF Runtime deployment / credentials
+The shared secret listed in your Elastic Runtime deployment / credentials
 tab, e.g.:

 You should see *Shared Secret Credentials* listed under *Doppler